Financial-Times/upp-provisioners/upp-rds-provisioner/README.md

 ```
 - `Delete RDS cluster` step may take up to 5 minutes, as CloudFormation waits until the RDS instance is fully decommissioned before returning a success code.
 - You can monitor the provisioning by going to the Cloudformation section in the AWS console and looking for the stack `upp-<CLUSTER>-factset-rds`.
-- If you've got the permissions, you can also delete the cloudformation stack directly from the AWS console.

 ## Todo